John-Otago/PhD-Plus/README.md

 - **Your Survival Instinct Is Killing You: Retrain Your Brain to Conquer Fear and Build Resilience** (M Schoen with K Loberg, 2014, Plume) || *A very insightful book.
 Highly recommended.*

 - **Do Hard Things: Why We Get Resilience Wrong and the Surprising Science of Real Toughness** (S Magness, 2022, HarperOne) || *Exceptional.
 Read the whole thing.
 See also Section 7.4 below.*

+- **Neurodharma: New Science, Ancient Wisdom, and Seven Practices of the Highest Happiness** (R Hanson, 2020/2021, Harmony) || *Rick Hanson has many books: *Buddha’s Brain*, *Hardwiring Happiness*, *Resilient*, and more.
+There are some repetitions among his books, and I often feel he tries to cover too much, but these books can be helpful. *Neuro Dharma* is my favourite so far (most enlightening).*

 - [Optional] **Emotional Agility: Get Unstuck, Embrace Change, and Thrive in Work and Life** (S David, 2016, Avery, of Penguin Random House) || *I find Chapter 6 enlightening; you can consult other chapters if you find them useful.*